 To improve your employee experience, you can survey your staff to determine what changes would make a difference to their work.

 During this pandemic era, flexibility is a number one concern.
-Still, other aspects of a work environment might be improved, such as providing a gym and adding new benefits, such as a cafeteria with free lunches.
+Still, other aspects of a work environment might be improved, such as providing a gym and adding new benefits (e.g., in-kind benefits, like a cafeteria with free lunches).
 Companies that make these investments in improving the employee experience find that it pays off in employee satisfaction and low turnover rates.

 Having an excellent employee experience will also help you attract and retain the best talent and fuel your growth and success in the years to come.

-When dealing with international employment markets that you are unfamiliar with, consider the be benefits of engaging a GEO (also known as a ‘Global PEO’), such as New Horizons Global Partners.
-New Horizons can ensure that international employees have the same excellent employee experience as employees in your local market.
+When dealing with international employment markets that you are unfamiliar with, consider the be benefits of engaging a GEO (also known as a ‘Global PEO’), such as Horizons.
+Horizons can ensure that international employees have the same excellent employee experience as employees in your local market.